prosyslab/turbo-tv-artifact/README.md

 # TurboTV Experiment

-This is the artifact of the paper Translation Validation for JIT Compiler in the V8 JavaScript Engine submitted to ICSE 2024.
+This is the artifact of the paper Translation Validation for JIT Compiler in the V8 JavaScript Engine to appear in ICSE 2024.

-### System requirements
+## System requirements

 To run the experiments in the paper, we used a 64-core (Intel Xeon Processor Gold 6226R, 2.90 GHz) machine with 512 GB of RAM and Ubuntu 22.04.
 We recommend running the experiments with at least 16-core machine with 32 GB of RAM.

-### Loading Docker image
+## Loading Docker image

 We provide the artifact as a Docker image.
 To launch the Turbo-TV Docker image, run the following commands: